bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-simple-calculation-game-part-2/learn-react-basics-by-creating-a-simple-calculation-game-part-2.md

 <img alt="screenshot of the simple calculation game" src="/demo.png" width="350" style="border:1px solid #ccc"/>

-The app we are building can be found here: https://react-simple-calculation-game.netlify.app.
+Or check out the [demo on Netlify].
 Version 1 we built in [part 1] and now we will create version 2.

 ### A function for random questions